 If you daily-drive your Wrangler, these quality-of-life additions make a real difference:

-- WeatherTech floor mats — the OEM carpet is a mud sponge
+- WeatherTech floor mats β the OEM carpet is a mud sponge; these last the life of the vehicle

 What to Skip in 2026

-- Cheap lift spacers under $50 — they wear out and handle terribly
+- Cheap lift spacers under $80 β they wear out and handle terribly.
+Get a complete spring kit with shocks.

-- No-name LED light bars from Amazon — the diodes fail fast
+- No-name LED light bars from Amazon β the diodes fail fast.
+Buy Nilight minimum; Rigid or KC if you can afford it.

-- Decorative bead locks — if they're not functional, they're just dead weight
+- Decorative beadlocks β if they're not functional, they're just dead weight.
+Functional beadlocks require DOT-approved rings and proper installation.

 - Recovery kit